On Turning 45 | In Search of Balance

 Patience and persistence is key in all things.
 Waiting for the storm to pass is fine if you don’t wait too long.
 And while waiting, even when paralyzed, you have to keep an eye out for the opportunity to get back to good.
 Because it’s going to be okay.
 The universe insists.
 It demands balance.
 For every action, there is an opposite and equal reaction, as the saying goes.
 So, when things go south, we have to remember that things will eventually turn north.
 Balance.

 At the beginning of the year, I was in a Creative Team meeting at work and my boss asked each of us to give one word that represents what we want from the year.
 I said, “balance.”
 Two others, my two closest friends on the team spoke up, “That was my word, too!”
-At the time, I hadn’t had the divorce conversation and I was still, obviously, employed, so my desire for balance was to overcome the dull, chronic misery I was feeling.
+At the time, I’d had the divorce conversation and I was still, obviously, employed, so my desire for balance was to overcome the dull, chronic misery I was feeling.
 Seeking balance was my effort to break free of my paralysis.
-To be a better husband, be a better creative, be calm and prepared for the bad and the good.
+To be a better ex-husband than I was a husband, be a better creative, be calm and prepared for the bad and the good.
 Write more, even a little, because I hadn’t been doing that for far too long.

 I’ve been scared to write